-As part of the Preliminary Project Application (PPA) review under the 2022-2023 QAP, applicants will strive to demonstrate that they are within an acceptable distance from fresh healthy food.
-For purposes of the 2022-2023 PPA process, an acceptable distance is considered to be at least one mile of a full-service grocery store or farmer’s market/produce market in Chicago, Metro Chicago or Other Metro.
-Non-Metro project, applicants must demonstrate that the project is within 5 miles of a full-service grocery store or farmer’s market/produce market.
-For 2022-2023, IHDA will be using stores and markets that are listed in the North American Industry Classification System (NAICS) system.
-Full-service stores (NAICS 445110) or farmer’s market/produce market (NAICS 445230) are listed and mapped within the NAICS system.
+As part of the Preliminary Project Application (PPA) review under the 2024-2025 Qualified Allocation Plan (QAP), applicants must demonstrate that they are within an acceptable distance from fresh healthy food.
+For purposes of the 2024-2025 PPA process, an acceptable distance is considered to be at least one mile of a full-service grocery store or farmer’s market/produce market in Chicago, Metro Chicago or Other Metro.
+Non-Metro project applicants must demonstrate that the project is within 5 miles of a full-service grocery store or farmer’s market/produce market.
+For 2024-2025, IHDA will be using stores and markets that are listed in the North American Industry Classification System (NAICS) system.
+Full-service stores (NAICS 445110) or farmer’s market/produce markets (NAICS 445230) are listed and mapped within the NAICS system.

-Applications that cannot meet the Food Access thresholds may still be granted a conditional approval, and if so, will subsequently (at application) be required to provide additional documentation that there are plans to develop in the defined radii a supermarket, supercenter, large grocery store, produce market or farmer’s market OR that a Community Revitalization plan exists that account for improving food access.
+Applications that cannot meet the Food Access thresholds may still be granted a conditional approval, and if so, will subsequently (at application) be required to provide additional documentation that there are plans to develop in the defined radii a supermarket, supercenter, large grocery store, produce market or farmer’s market OR that a Community Revitalization plan exists that accounts for improving food access OR the applicant can provide narrative/maps showing other means of accessing food.

 For a video tutorial of how to use this tool, please click here.